Editor

 netconvert, - validate demand feasibility and optionally repair demand files (

-duarouter), - regenerate derived artifacts (thumbnails, GeoJSON, metadata).
+duarouter), - regenerate derived artifacts (thumbnails, GeoJSON files and metadata).

 Currently supported patch types: